stellarscripts/stellar_firma_transcripts/_posts/2019-07-26-stellarfirma-s1bloopers.md

 #### TIM

 Oh, Tim.
 Oh, Tim, please.
-Have you had a cup of regular coffee and some semi-skim milk?
+Have you had a-- a cup of regular coffee and some semi-skim milk?
 I think you have, you scamp! __[Ben chuckles]__ Oh, what's he like?

 ------